Keverhar/TMW/replit.md

 ## User Preferences

-Preferred communication style: Simple, everyday language.
+- Preferred communication style: Simple, everyday language.
+- Data clearing: When user requests to "clear data," always clear all user accounts and bookings from the database (DELETE FROM users, wedding_composers, and bookings tables).

 ## Recent Changes